Deep Smart Contract Intent Detection: Introduction

 As illustrated in Fig.~\ref{intentalriskem}, several examples of internal risks in a smart contract are shown.
 In these examples, all functions include the \textbf{\textit{onlyOwner}} modifier, which centralizes control in the hands of the contract owner.
 For instance, by adding the \textbf{\textit{onlyOwner}} modifier to the \textit{changeTax} function, the development team can arbitrarily change the tax fee for asset swaps.
 Similarly, \textit{teamUpdateLimits} with the \textbf{\textit{onlyOwner}} modifier allows developers to modify transaction limits.
 The other two functions are even more concerning, as they allow the owner to directly enable or disable trading within the smart contract.
 We define these risks, stemming from developers' intents, as internal or intentional risks.

-\textbf{Our research} focuses on detecting internal risks in smart contracts by identifying developers' intent embedded within the code.
-There is already a substantial body of successful research dedicated to analyzing external risks, particularly in smart contract vulnerability detection~\cite{chu2023survey}.
-However, few studies address internal risks, and no existing methods can detect developers' intent from the context of smart contract code.
-Currently, the only way to identify such intents is through expert manual audits, which are time-consuming and costly~\cite{binance_smart_contract_audit}.
-This gap in the detection of unsafe developer intents motivates our research.
+\textbf{Our research} focuses on detecting internal risks in smart contracts by identifying negative developer intents embedded within the code.
+While there is extensive research on external risks, primarily in the area of smart contract vulnerability detection~\cite{chu2023survey}, few studies address internal risks.
+Moreover, no existing methods specifically target the detection of developer intents from the context of smart contract code.
+Currently, identifying such intents relies on expert manual audits, which are both time-consuming and costly~\cite{binance_smart_contract_audit}.

-We present \textsc{SmartIntentNN}, a deep learning model comprising three key components: a Universal Sentence Encoder (USE)~\cite{cer2018universal} for contextual representation of smart contracts, a trained K-means clustering model~\cite{macqueen1967classification, krishna1999genetic} to highlight distinct intent, and a bidirectional long short-term memory (BiLSTM) network~\cite{hochreiter1997long, graves2005framewise2} for multi-label classification. \textsc{SmartIntentNN} is implemented using TensorFlow.js~\cite{abadi2016tensorflow, smilkov2019tensorflow} and can detect ten categories of intents (see Table~\ref{tablelabels}).
+We present \textsc{SmartIntentNN}, a deep learning model comprising three key components: a Universal Sentence Encoder (USE)~\cite{cer2018universal} for contextual representation of smart contracts, a K-means clustering model~\cite{macqueen1967classification, krishna1999genetic} to highlight distinctive intent features, and a bidirectional long short-term memory (BiLSTM) network~\cite{hochreiter1997long, graves2005framewise2} for multi-label classification.
+Our model is implemented using TensorFlow.js~\cite{abadi2016tensorflow, smilkov2019tensorflow} and can detect ten categories of intents (see Table~\ref{tablelabels}).